doughodson/mixr-examples/README.md

 * mainPuzzle2 -- puzzle problem solver (15 block puzzle)

-* mainQt1 -- illustrates how to interface Qt graphics with an oe simulation

-* mainSim1 -- presents the simpest full-featured simulation that can be built with and only with oe classes.
+* mainSim1 -- presents the simpest full-featured simulation that can be built with and only with MIXR classes.

 * mainSim2 -- same as mainSim1 except the vehicle can be flown with a joystick and supports the JSBSim model